rocky-linux/documentation/docs/books/incus_server/30-appendix_a.md

 # Appendix A - workstation setup

-While not a part of the chapters for an Incus Server, this procedure will help those who want to have a lab environment, or semi-permanent OS and application, running on a Rocky Linux workstation or notebook.
+While not part of the chapters for an Incus Server, this procedure will help those who want to have a lab environment or semi-permanent OS and application running on a Rocky Linux workstation or notebook.

 ## Prerequisites